-Figures C-1 through C-42 present output from the LSPC model in pounds per acre per year (lbs/acre/yr) to show the nutrient results for the Lanier, Chattahoochee and Flint watersheds.
+Figures C-1 through C-84 present output from the LSPC model in pounds per acre per year (lbs/acre/yr) to show the nutrient results for the watersheds.
 To determine the unit loading, total annual nutrient loading from each subwatershed in the LSPC model was divided by the total area draining to that subwatershed.
 Results are presented for both Total Phosphorus and Total Nitrogen.
+For Lake Allatoona and Lake Jackson, the nutrient compliance watersheds are also shown.
+The nutrient compliance watersheds are those watersheds that drain to a point where there is an annual Total Phosphorus loading standard.
 Results are shown for two wet years (2004 and 2005), two dry years (2001 and 2007), and three normal rainfall years (2002, 2003 and 2006).

-C.1.1 Lake Lanier Watershed
+C.1.1 Coosa River Watershed

-Figure C-1 Total Phosphorus Unit Loading (lbs/acre) for Lake Lanier Watershed for 2001
+Figure C-1 Total Phosphorus Unit Loading (lbs/acre) for Coosa River Watershed for 2001